lneuendorf/oline-run-blocking-grades/README.md

-# An Study of Offensive Lineman Zone Run Blocking Abilites
+# An Study of Offensive Lineman Run Blocking Abilites

 ## Setting up the Env to run the notebook: